 Basic institutions of the contemporary city studied in their historical context, using Chicago as a case study.
 Political machines, social and political reform traditions, planning agencies, ethnic neighborhoods, organized crime and many other urban institutions.
-Prerequisite(s): HUM 102 or HUM 104 or HUM 106 or HUM 200-299 Lecture: 3 Lab: 0 Credits: 3

 Digital Labor

 What is digital labor?
 Since the mid-twentieth century, labor forces have radically changed in relation to new digital, electronic computing technologies.
 Perhaps the clearest example of this change is the evolution of computer programming as a respected and highly paid profession.
 But those who work directly with computers are not the only ones affected.
 As computing systems have steadily reorganized aspects of society, the idea of what counts as labor has changed.
 This course introduces students to historical and contemporary issues in the history of technology to explain how our national and global work forces are shaped by digital, electronic technology.
 We will look at everything from World War II electronic codebreaking to present-day struggles over net neutrality.
 We will also look at the "hidden labor" behind our digital technologies, from hardware's origins in African mines and Chinese factories to the strenuous manual and psychological labor hidden in the back-ends of many of our favorite online services.
 Throughout, students will learn how seemingly unrelated changes share a common history.
 The course will include several guest lecturers from academia and industry.
 Students will be asked to write papers, do multimedia projects, and engage with their classmates in group projects.